-Investment Rating: 8.5
+Investment Rating: 8.0

 Few players have seen the highs and lows that Tiger Woods has experienced as a professional golfer.
 The same can be said for the popularity of many key Tiger Woods cards and memorabilia options.
 Tiger Woods autographs are among the most coveted in all of sports, right up there with Michael Jordan.
-Deals with Nike and Upper Deck have limited the availability of his autographed memorabilia, thereby preserving the value of the items even amidst his slump.
+Deals with Nike and Upper Deck have limited the availability of his autographed memorabilia, thereby preserving the value of his items, even amidst his slump.

 Almost single-handedly, Woods made golf items worth collecting again.
 He transcended the sport and fans bought up anything that had his name or autograph.
 As Woods tore through tournaments, it was a foregone conclusion that he would go on to break virtually every major PGA record.
 Unfortunately, both injuries and personal issues temporarily derailed his career.
 That said, it looks like the worst is behind him.
 Woods has bounced back to become competitive in nearly every tournament.
 Even though he's still not as dominant as he once was, Tiger Woods cards, autographs and other memorabilia are showing their staying power.

 Tiger Woods Rookie Card Guide